Passionate about wellness? Join a Wellness Center group!

 See the CHANGE page for more information: CHANGE webpage

 The Wellness Advocates are a group of Loyola students who present to other student groups on topics related to college health and wellness!
 The purpose of Wellness Advocates is to promote healthy lifestyles and spread knowledge on important topics such as responsible drinking, dealing with stress, sleep, eating well as a student, etc. Wellness Advocates are peer health educators and student leaders who are passionate about physical and emotional health.
 They also put on fun events during the year, past events include a late night yoga class and a sleep workshop.
-If you are interested in becoming a Wellness Advocate, applications will be open early Winter 2019.

 Staff Advisor: Mary Duckett (firstname.lastname@example.org, 773-508-2549)